privatenumber/type-flag/README.md

     }
 })
 ```

-Note, since a flag with a default value is inherently an optional flag, it is mutually exclusive with the `required` option.

 #### kebab-case flags mapped to camelCase
 When passing in the flags, they can be in kebab-case and will automatically map to the camelCase equivalent.